mindyouragents/mindyouragents.github.io/_posts/2025-07-04-simple-mcp-server-configured-with-claude-desktop.markdown

 Either way, now when you ask Claude question about the hotel, it will use one of the MCP tools to find and provide an answer.

-Asking about the hotel.
+Now I'm asking about the hotel.
 Note the list of MCP tools available to Claude desktop app now:

 <img src="/assets/claude-mcp-1.jpg" width="100%"> <br />

+Note for each answer, the app is showing which tool it used to figure out the answer, based on the docstring we wrote earlier.

-Asking about list of available rooms:
+Then asking about list of available rooms:

 <img src="/assets/claude-mcp-2.jpg" width="100%"> <br />

-Asking about amneties and booking a suite room:
+Asking about amenities and booking a suite room:

 <img src="/assets/claude-mcp-3.jpg" width="100%"> <br />
 <img src="/assets/claude-mcp-4.jpg" width="100%"> <br />